 - Advertise a new update to your product.

 - Reach out to new generations.

-Yet in many cases it’s not desirable to advertise to people that already own your product, or are aware of it.
-Essentially, your own popularity can make it difficult to achieve the next “big leap” in traffic.
+Yet in many cases it’s not beneficial to advertise to people that already own your product, or are aware of it.
+Essentially, your own popularity might make it difficult for you to achieve the next “big leap” in traffic.

-Suppose you set up PPC advertising on Google keyword searches but found your organic results showing up on the same page as the adverts you’ve paid for.
+Suppose you set up PPC advertising on Google Ads, but found your organic results were showing up on the same page as the adverts you’ve paid for.
 In this case the advertising spend is ineffective: you’re advertising where you’re showing for free.
 You’re a victim of your own SEO success!

 So if you’re already well positioned to find new customers, you might want to focus on customer retention, or explore new products and niches.